Witold1/messenger_chat_descriptive/README.md

 How people communicate or the descriptive statistics of dialogues of two.

 # About
-* Just for fun research of two people communication.
+* Just for fun behavioral research of two people communication.
 * Also trains data extraction skills.

 # About data